 However, consider the number of low-quality belts and wallets people discard due to poor quality.

 Comparing Leather Grades: A Wood Analogy

 If bonded leather was compared to a type of wood, it would be cheap particle board.

-If you were paying attention, two grades of leather are undoubtedly the best quality: Full and Top grain.
+If you were paying attention, there are two leather grades on the leather quality chart that are undoubtedly the best quality: Full and Corrected grain.

-These grades of leather are both sheared from the same durable grain and will patina over time.
-Imperfections and personality that comes from full-grain is a personal preference, but I would have it no other way.
+They are sheared from the same durable grain and will patina over time.
+Imperfections and personality that come from full-grain is a personal preference, but I would have it no other way.

 I love celebrating the personality that comes from each cowhide and the dramatic patina that every customer makes using their Popov Leather goods.

 Do you have a story about your experiences with genuine or bonded leather?
-Was there a time you bought something full grain and it has developed crazy character?
+Did you ever buy a full-grain item that developed an incredible character?
 Share below! 👇

 Ryan Popoff is the creative mind behind Popov Leather wallets, iPhone cases, belts, watch bands and journals since 2013.
 With a Bachelor Degree in Fine Arts, my leatherworking journey began at home.
 I wanted to create a simple leather wallet that could fit into my front pocket and — to my delight — it was a hit with family and friends.
 Hopefully you love our honest, quality leather goods too!
 Reach out with questions.